safetest-dev/safetest-dev/README.md

 ## 🧠 Profile

-Cybersecurity researcher specializing in **low-level system analysis, binary exploitation, and malware reverse engineering**, with a growing focus on **SOC operations and detection engineering**.
+Computer and Network researcher specializing in **low-level system analysis, binary exploitation, and malware reverse engineering**, with a growing focus on **SOC operations and detection engineering**.

 This portfolio demonstrates a **structured, hands-on progression of offensive *and* defensive security capabilities**, covering: